prasad01dalavi/sql-cheat-sheet/README.md

-select subject, name from student order by subject desc;            # Get two columns by descending order of subject select * from student order by student_id desc limit 1;             # Get only 1 row also order student_id by desc select name from student where subject = 'Python';                  # Get specific rows  (other sudo logics are also applied)
+select subject, name from student order by subject desc;            # Get two columns by descending order of subject select * from student order by student_id desc limit 1;             # Get only 1 row also order student_id by desc select name from student where subject = 'Python';                  # Get specific rows  (other sudo logics are also applied) select * from student where subject in ('Data Science', 'Python');  # if subject is in the provided tuple

+# can also apply other conditions
+select * from student where subject in ( 'Python') and student_id = 1 ;